RyanWei/TPC-DS-HashData-Backup/README.md

 ### Download and Install

 Visit the repo at https://github.com/RyanWei/TPC-DS-HashData/releases/and download the tarball to the `mdw` node.
+You can always use the latest version.

 ```bash
 ssh gpadmin@mdw